dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-17-18-18.png)

-And also, We can observe the Offset from the base address to __VirtualAlloc__ in this case: 0x16250
+Continuing, we can observe the Offset from the base address to __VirtualAlloc__ in this case: 0x16250

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-17-18-49.png)

-We can then do some super-duper-math and calculate the Offset within the addresses of the functions.
+With some super-duper-math we can calculate the Offset within the addresses of the functions.

 ```python
 >>> hex(0x192e0 - 0x16250)
 >>> '0x3090'
 ```

 Great!
 We have the information that we need to get the __VirtualAlloc__ address.
 Let's start _ropping_ ...

 ![](https://cdn.tosavealife.com/wp-content/uploads/2018/05/Waiting-Memes-52918.jpg)

 Not yet...
 We need to look at how __VirtualAlloc__ [is defined in MSDN](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) so that way we know which parameter we should pass to the function.

-After reading the documentation since, we are dealing with x86, where we need to pass the parameter in the stack after the function address and the return address for the function after finishing the exection.
-We can create a stub in the stack that looks like the following.
+Since, we are dealing with x86, where we need to pass the parameter in the stack after the function address and the return address for the function after finishing the exection.
+We'll create a stub in the stack that looks like the following.

 ```
 - VirtualAlloc Address => The  Address of VirtualAlloc in kernel32.dll